the-neelguy/supplychain-smartcontract/README.md

 3. The stakeholders can add themselves into the network without the consent of any central authority.
 Also each of them are defined with specific set of roles.
 4. The Roles of a farmer are defined below:

-4.1 A farmer first produces their raw matrials and list them in the contract 4.2 A farmer can choose which items to sell and list them for selling with appropriate price 4.3 When a manufacturer buys with the proper amount, the farmer can ship the product to the manufacturer
+*A farmer first produces their raw matrials and list them in the contract *A farmer can choose which items to sell and list them for selling with appropriate price *When a manufacturer buys with the proper amount, the farmer can ship the product to the manufacturer

 5. The Roles of a manufacturer are defined below: